 SAN DIEGO — A lawsuit being defended by the operators of amateur porn site GirlsDoPorn.com has all the trappings of a made-for-TV movie.

-The suit, waged by 14 female models who allege they were exploited after they answered Craigslist ads and shot porn, comes off the heels of Netflix’s “Hot Girls Wanted,” where young women are documented drawn into the world of adult entertainment; brings in the controversial and revealing PornWikiLeaks.com website; and arrives just in time as moralists renew their scrutiny against adult content producers.
+The suit, waged by 14 female models who allege they were exploited after they answered Craigslist ads and shot porn, comes on the heels of Netflix’s “Hot Girls Wanted,” where young women are documented drawn into the world of adult entertainment; brings in the controversial and revealing PornWikiLeaks.com website; and arrives just in time as moralists renew their scrutiny against adult content producers.

 In light of the allegations, the suit poignantly offers cautionary warning to all adult filmmakers using amateur talent to seriously review protocols, forms and all other dealings.